starfive-tech/freelight-u-sdk/README.md

 ## Prerequisites ##

 Recommend OS: Ubuntu 16.04/18.04
+Tested on: Gentoo, Ubuntu 18.04

 After installing the operating system.
 Do not forget updating all packages

-	$sudo apt update
+    $ sudo apt update
-	$sudo apt upgrade
+    $ sudo apt upgrade

 Install required additional packages.

     $ sudo apt-get install autoconf automake autotools-dev bc bison xxd \
     build-essential curl flex gawk gdisk git gperf libgmp-dev \
     libmpc-dev libmpfr-dev libncurses-dev libssl-dev libtool \
     patchutils python screen texinfo unzip zlib1g-dev device-tree-compiler

+**Note: On Gentoo, if you don't have vim installed, you'll need it for the `xxd` tool.

+## Download Sources ##

+**Note: You only need this if you do not have an existing build environment.**

+Make sure to [install the `repo` command by Google](https://source.android.com/setup/downloading#installing-repo) first.

+### Create workspace

+Repo initialization:

+    $ mkdir freelight-sdk && cd freelight-sdk
+    $ repo init -u https://github.com/starfive-tech/freelight-u-sdk.git -b starfive -m tools/manifests/riscv-sdk.xml

+sync repo:

+    $ repo sync
+    $ repo start starfive --all

+### Update existing workspace

+In order to bring all the layers up to date with upstream

+    $ cd freelight-sdk
+    $ repo sync
+    $ repo rebase

+### Repo tips

+Some info on how to customize your sync:

+    -j JOBS, --jobs=JOBS  projects to fetch simultaneously (default 4)

+    --no-clone-bundle     disable use of /clone.bundle on HTTP/HTTPS

+    --no-tags             don't fetch tags

+Fastest full sync:

+    $ repo sync --no-tags --no-clone-bundle

+Smallest/fastest sync:

+    $ repo init -u https://github.com/starfive-tech/freelight-u-sdk.git -b starfive -m tools/manifests/riscv-sdk.xml --no-clone-bundle --depth=1
+    $ repo sync --no-tags --no-clone-bundle --current-branch

+    Note: we already define -c in riscv-sdk.xml, so no need to add it.

 ## Build Instructions ##

-Checkout this repository (default branch:starfive).
-Then you will need to checkout all of the linked submodules using:

-	$ git submodule update --init --recursive

-This will take some time and require around 7GB of disk space.
-Some modules may fail because certain dependencies don't have the best git hosting.

-Once the submodules are initialized, 4 submodules `buildroot`, `HiFive_U-boot`, `linux` and `opensbi` need checkout to starfive branch manually.
+After syncing repositories, cd into the top-level SDK directory:

+    $ cd freelight-u-sdk/

-After update submodules, run `make` or `make -jx` and the complete toolchain and fw_payload.bin.out & image.fit will be built.
+Then run `make` or `make -jx` and the complete toolchain, initramfs, fw_payload.bin.out & image.fit will be built.
 The completed build tree will consume about 18G of disk space.

 Copy files fw_payload.bin.out and image.fit to tftp installation path to use